Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Results

 Figure \ref{fig:llama-kpa} shows the distribution of the three most common pro and con explanations across speech sources.
 We first note that the proportion of positive key points per source aligns with the judge's rating in Sections \ref{sec:source_analysis} and \ref{sec:new_speeches_eval}.
 Additionally, we see that some key points focus on more holistic aspects of the speech, such as persuasiveness, relevance, and coherence (e.g., ``\textit{Overall, the speech is a coherent opening}''), while others, like ``\textit{The speech provides strong arguments}'' have a more local scope (specific arguments or points in the speech).
 Table \ref{tab:top_key_points} in Appendix \ref{sec:kpa_implementation} presents a more detailed list of pro and con key points, providing further insight into the evaluation criteria employed by the judge.
 We observe that less frequent key points reflect more nuanced aspects --- including remarks like ``\textit{The use of evidence shows thorough preparation}'' and ``\textit{The points are not well-developed}''.

 In addition, the key points indicate that GPT-4.1 speeches are the most coherent and clear.
 This is unsurprising, considering how the speeches were constructed.
 For example, Arg-Human1 speeches consist of automatically concatenated arguments supporting the topic, while human speeches are \textit{transcribed from recordings}.
-In Appendix \ref{sec:speech_examples}, we provide examples of multiple speeches that show the far more constructed and organized GPT-4.1 speeches.
+The speech examples we provide in Appendix \ref{sec:speech_examples} illustrate the far more constructed and organized nature of

+GPT-4.1 speeches.
 The most notable difference is the division into paragraphs and a clear structure, including an opening, three arguments, and a summary.
-Given that LLM judges are notoriously known to be biased towards stylistic properties \cite{wu2023style}, this may be one of the reasons that speeches by GPT-4.1 receive higher scores.
+Given that LLM judges are notoriously

+biased towards stylistic properties \cite{wu2023style}, this may be one of the reasons that speeches by GPT-4.1 receive higher scores.